samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 - **Drop.** The target drops whatever it is holding and then ends its turn.
 - **Flee.** The target spends its turn moving away from you by the fastest available means.
 - **Grovel.** The target has the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition and then ends its turn.
-- **Halt.** On its turn, the target doesn’t move and takes no action or Bonus Action.
+- **Halt.** On its turn, the target doesn't move and takes no action or Bonus Action.

 ***Using a Higher-Level Spell Slot.*** You can affect one additional creature for each spell slot level above 1.